These expert lactation tips can help boost milk supply and jumpstart the breastfeeding process.

-3. Breastfeed within your baby's first hour of life.
+1. Breastfeed within your baby's first hour of life.

 During this time, the baby will receive your colostrum (the earliest breastmilk), which is affectionately nicknamed “liquid gold" because of how many wonderful benefits it has for your baby.

-Bonus!
-Every time your baby latches, the hormone oxytocin is released in your body.
+Bonus: Every time your baby latches, the hormone oxytocin is released in your body.
 Oxytocin helps you fall in love with your baby, and it also helps your uterus stop bleeding and start to contract back down to its pre-pregnancy size.
 So doing this early on in your baby's life is beneficial for both of you.
 Well played, mother nature.
 Well played.

-5. Room-in with your tiny new roommate.
+5. Room-in with your baby.

 In fact, the American Academy of Pediatrics recommends room-sharing for the baby's first six to 12 months of life.

 One of the many reasons for this is to promote breastfeeding.
-When your little bundle is right next to you, you'll be able to respond to their hunger cues faster, and breastfeeding will be easier.
+When your little bundle is right next to you, you'll be able to respond to their hunger cues faster, and breastfeeding might be easier.

 6. Ignore the clock.